Kro (character): In other media

-Kro appears in the Marvel Cinematic Universe film Eternals (2021), voiced by Bill Skarsgård.
+Kro appears in Eternals (2021), voiced by Bill Skarsgård.
 This version was previously the leader of the Deviants and was frozen in ice during an attack on Earth millennia prior.
 In the present day, he and several other Deviants are freed after the ice melts and he resumes his attack on Earth, gaining increased power and intelligence as well as a more humanoid form after absorbing power from several Eternals.
 Ultimately, he is killed by Thena after failing to absorb her power.